vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows_part2.md

 * Setup the firewall and port forward as in [Part 1](https://github.com/vikingdata/articles/blob/main/linux/vm/Linux_dev_under_Windows_part1.md#nat2) but use port 2001 instead of 2000.

 * Repeat the previous steps.
     * The port forwarding might need to be edited instead of making new ones.
+    * The admin server should use port 2000
     * The second server name db1 and use port 2001
     * The third server name db2 and use port 2002
-    * The fourth server should be db3 and use port 2003.
+    * The fourth server should be db3 and use port 2003

 * Test the connections
     * ssh 127.0.0.1 -p 2000 -l root "echo '2000 good'"